Velocette Venom: Racing success

 At the 1964 Thruxton 500 endurance race, Velocette Venoms took the first three places in the 500 cc category, with winners Alan Harris and Howard German on a Stevens-entered machine finishing third overall in with the larger-capacity machines.

 A specially styled, high-performance 'Thruxton' version of the Venom with high-quality equipment was announced in late 1964, and subsequently a Thruxton ridden by Motor Cycle journalist David Dixon and Joe Dunphy won the 1965 Thruxton 500 race, held at another disused airfield, the Castle Combe Circuit.

 In 1967 two Venom Thruxton motorcycles, ridden by Neil Kelly and Keith Heckles gained first and second places in the Production TT, a category for road-based machines with limited controlled-modifications first staged at the Isle of Man in that year; Kelly also recorded the fastest lap at 91 mph.
 Prepared by Reg Orpin, workshop manager at London Velocette dealer L.Stevens, the winning motorcycle was far from standard, for as well as being in Thruxton trim, the valve gear included titanium tips to the pushrods and valve caps.
 A Norton Manx piston had been specially engineered at Velocette's Hall Green Workshops, and it had cam followers on needle rollers as well as light alloy timing wheels.
 It was nearly all for nothing, however, as Kelly failed to start and the rest of the field left him struggling to kick start the Venom.
 Orpin managed to start it just in time, and despite his poor start, Neil Kelly caught up with the other riders within three miles and went on to win the 500 cc class, recording 121 mph as he passed the Highlander speed trap.

+The late Roger Bowler rode to his first ever win on a modified 500cc 1960 Clubman Venom, winning the Ecurie Sportive trophy donated by Stan Hailwood.
+The occasion was in April 1966 at the Brands Hatch circuit.
+The machine was prepared by his long time friend Ian Simpson according to specifications published by L. Stevens the London Velocette dealers.
+This was his only success on a Velocette although he went on to many other successes riding a wide variety of makes.